-IMPORTANT: The LTRC DCC has stopped accepting new applications for specimens and/or data as of September 20, 2019.
+IMPORTANT: The LTRC DCC has stopped accepting new applications for specimens as NHLBI transfers all material to its BioLINCC repository.
 All applications received on or prior to this date will be processed to completion.
-NHLBI is preparing to transfer all specimens and data to its BioLINCC repository.
-Information on how to request LTRC resources after September 20 is forthcoming.
+Applications for clinical and/or imaging data are still being accepted.
+Information on how to request LTRC specimens from BioLINCC is forthcoming.

 The LTRC is a resource program of the NHLBI that provides human lung tissues to qualified investigators for use in their research.
 The program enrolls donor subjects who are anticipating lung surgery, collects blood and extensive phenotypic data from the prospective donors, and then processes their surgical waste tissues for research use.
 Most donor subjects have interstitial fibrotic lung disease or COPD.
 A standardized protocol is followed to assure high quality and uniformity of the data and biospecimens, and tissue samples are processed to allow pathological study, immunohistochemistry, gene expression analyses, biomarker measurements, genetic analyses, and electron microscopy.
 Phenotypic data include clinical and pathological diagnoses, chest CT images, pulmonary function tests, exposure and symptom questionnaires, and exercise tests.
 The LTRC provides tissues and data to approved investigators free of charge, but the LTRC does not provide funding to support research.